Skip to content

 1. Plugin Registry Setup

-// Create plugin registry
+// Create plugin registry with conservative limits and a typed logger

 var registry = new PluginRegistry(new PluginRegistryOptions